 6. Play and Exercise

-As puppies grow, play and exercise become essential for their physical and mental development.
+As puppies develop, play and exercise become critical for their bodily and mental improvement.

 Engaging in activities can help with their cognitive development.